-HOMEWORK #2 Due date: Jan 28, 2015
+HOMEWORK #2 Due date: Sep 5, 2016

-- Girls 'n boys, since you seem to need external motivation to redo the tough derivations we did in class, here it goes.
-Derive the law of cosines, the law of sines, and the three alt-az equations (all spherical, of course).
+- 1. Re-derive all the three alt-az equations (all spherical, of course).
 Be pedantic, use color, impress me.
-Impress Cole.
+Well, impress Mike.
 Above all, make sure you fully understand where all the angles and all the sides are, and why. - 2.
-Derive a general expression for the angle ψ between the horizon and the path of the rising star. - 3.
-Observing from Villanova, what is the declination of stars that we can observe for 14 hours?
-At what angle w.r.t. north do we see them when they are 30° above the horizon on the eastern sky?
-Stars with what declination are visible 22 hours?
+Derive a general expression for the angle $\psi$ between the horizon and the path of the rising star. - 3.
+Observing from Villanova, what is the declination of stars that we can observe for 16 hours?
+At what angle w.r.t. north do we see them when they are 20° above the horizon on the eastern sky?
+Stars with what declination are visible 20 hours?
 At what azimuth do they set/rise?
 Geographic coordinates of Villanova are 40°2'14.3963'' N, 75°20'56.6768'' W. - 4.
 4 hours after its culmination we see a star precisely due west.
 At that time the star is at a 40° altitude.
 From which geographic latitude are we observing this star?
 Was this a superior or an inferior culmination? - 5.
 At 7:32pm local Villanova time we observe a star precisely in the eastward direction 2 hours after it rose.
 It is 20° above the horizon.
 When will the star culminate?
 When will it set?
 What azimuth will it have as it culminates?
 As it sets?
 At which altitude and azimuth will it be at midnight? - 6.
 Extra credit: Derive culmination, rise/set and visibility criteria for the stars observed from the southern hemisphere.